learn to farm.

 How to Apply

-To apply for our Residential Intern Program, email us an introduction, any questions, and your regular mailing address.
+To apply for our Residential Ranch Hand Program, email us an introduction, any questions, and your regular mailing address.
 We will mail you the application paperwork the old-fashioned way, and you can return it by mail, fax, or scan and email.
-Our Intern application includes a residential application with background check, job history, personal and professional references, skills questionnaire, and then a personal interview either by phone or here at the farm.
+Our Ranch Hand application includes a residential application with background check, job history, personal and professional references, skills questionnaire, and then a personal interview either by phone or here at the farm.